krysp-io/mapper-definitions/README.md

 ## Public Mapper Definition

+Public mapper definitions repository is a collection of most commonly used object models used in transformations and integrations.

+Scenario: An application that stores data in S3 may find a S3 mapping definition that makes it easy to create fields and assign values to them as required by S3 API call.

 Public mapper definitions are standard peer-reviewed repository for community sharing and usage to help keep definitions up-to-date.
 Intended to be used and maintained by community.

 Contributions are welcome!
 See the [contribution guidelines](contributing.md).